patcito/mindwallet/README.md

 $ ./mindwallet bitcoin my_password my_salt

-You can use add more memory cost at the end by adding one the following options: strong, very_strong or ridiculously_strong.
-These can take minutes to execute but as this is something you won't be re-uinsg a log, it may not be a big deal.
+You can add more memory cost at the end by adding one the following options: strong, very_strong or ridiculously_strong.
+These can take minutes to execute but as this is something you won't be re-uinsg a lot, it may not be a big deal.

 Have fun!